 21. Find Out the Reasons Why an Employee is Under-Performing

 For employees who are underperforming, you need to find out why.
 You can’t just make assumptions.
-There could be reasons behind it like under-training, not liking the job, not understanding the job, etc.
+There could be reasons behind it like -not enough training, not liking the job, not understanding the job, etc.

 22. Provide Effective Training

 In order for your employees to perform well, they need to be trained well.
 Ask yourself this question: Have I trained my employee in a way that they can operate to optimal performance?

 23. Set Clear Expectations of the Job

 With clear expectations, you have the opportunity to talk about expectations and why or why not they are being met.

 24. Provide Effective Tools